 [Email]

 Allow 5 to 10 business days.
 Fees run from free to $100 per letter depending on your institution and account tier.
-If you're applying to multiple lenders at once, request several signed originals in a single ask.
+If you're applying to multiple lenders at once, request several signed originals in a single ask — going back for a second copy costs another round-trip and sometimes another fee.

 Sample Bank Reference Letters by Industry